-Within the series are images that can be grouped by treatment, feeling or subject – including figura, flora and fauna.
-In ‘Evenings with the Moon’ I contemplate the power of universal experiences to find acceptance and transcendence, engaging the moon as muse.
-My images of the night draw on the metaphor of darkness and light to express our shared longing for love, harmony and balance amidst the chaos of the world.
-Gilded on verso with precious metals, the subjects echo the luminosity of their celestial inspiration.
-This synthesis of form and content, paired with poetry and music, allows the viewer to consider the commonalities in our collective consciousness.
+In ‘Evenings with the Moon’ I contemplate the power of universal experiences to unify and find transcendence.
+My images of the night draw on the moon as muse and the juxtaposition of darkness and light to express our shared longing for freedom, peace, love, and harmony amidst the chaos of the world.
+The gilded prints echo the luminosity of their celestial inspiration.
+This synthesis of form and content, paired with poetry and music, encourages the viewer to consider the commonalities in our collective consciousness.
 We all live under the same moon.